 Yesterday morning I took the Golf to Battersea for a service.
 I was there by 8:30, after a laborious drive through the busy roads of South London, and out the door by 9:15.
 I considered my options: to stay in town or make my way home.
 Still undecided, I started to walk eastwards along the Thames Path, past the noisy heliport and into Battersea Park.
 There is no quick and easy way to get back to Herne Hill from there, so I continued across Chelsea Bridge.

 What follows is an account of the thoughts, rational and otherwise, I was having yesterday morning.
 Events are moving at such a pace that much of it will be out of date by the time you read it.

 I am a member of various Friends organisations such as the Tate, the Royal Academy and the British Library, as well as the RSA, and I could have visited any of them for free.
 But I didn’t fancy spending time in any of the capital’s prime tourist destinations, not just now.
-Last autumn I went to the British Museum to see the Troy exhibition and I came down with the flu; and I mean the proper flu.
+Last December I went to the British Museum to see the Troy exhibition and I came down with the flu; and I mean the proper flu.
 Nearly 6,000,000 people from all over the world visited the BM last year.
 Can you imagine a better place to contract a super-contagious virus, aside from a hospital?

 How would you like to work on the visitor desk at the BM?

 I don’t think I’ll be going back there for a while, or to any of the excellent places I’ve name-checked above.
 In medieval times people would have crowded into churches and cathedrals: perfect conditions to pass on or catch a killer disease, as happened recently in South Korea.
 Weddings are being postponed right now (and a funeral would be a gathering well worth avoiding.)
 No-one has any immunity to Covid-19.

 So I walked on to Victoria Station and caught the train home, at least avoiding peak commuting hours and getting six seats all to myself.